zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 Because of that, the presenter Binchia said:

-"This way I gain more confidence: After hearing Muni’s words,
+"This way I gain more confidence: After hearing Muni's words,

 has opened the covering person, the enlightened person, the non-desolate person, and the eloquent person. "